timhtheos/nginx-dynamic-server-block/README.md

 [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)
 into account.

-## Why is there a need for a dynamic server blocks?
+## Why is there a need for dynamic server blocks?

 Here are the things I don't want to do, every time I add a new website into the server.